-Return to Flight: The Space Shuttle Discovery returned to flight in July 2005.
+Space Shuttle Discovery returned to flight in July 2005.
 It was the first shuttle to fly after the Columbia disaster.
-It carried two wing and body repair kits made from a revolutionary ceramic composite material developed by GE scientists.
+It carried two wing and body repair kits made from a ceramic composite material developed by GE scientists.

 That’s not entirely true.
-The shuttle fleet retired last year, but the materials live on vicariously inside GE’s innovative LEAP engines, as steering components for ballistic missile defense systems, and as rocket motor thrusters for a new commercial space transportation aircraft.
-“The [Space Shuttle] kits were basically using the same family of materials,” Klacka says.
+NASA retired the shuttle fleet last year, but the a class of the materials, called ceramic matrix composites (CMCs), lives on inside the LEAP jet engine and other technology.
+Related applications include steering components for ballistic missile defense systems, and as rocket motor thrusters for new commercial space transportation aircraft.

-Ceramic materials can take a lot of heat but are notoriously fragile.
-Just think of the coffee mug.
-Scientists at GE Aviation, GE Global Research and at Klacka’s Delaware plant have spent the last two decades developing ceramic composites that are tough and one-third the weight of the best nickel super-alloys.
-They can work beyond the alloys’ melting temperatures, a property that allows jet engines like the LEAP to become more efficient.
+Ordinary ceramics can take a lot of heat but are notoriously fragile.
+Scientists at GE Aviation, GE Global Research and at Klacka’s Delaware plant have spent the last two decades developing ceramic composites that are tough, light and heat-resistant.
+The extra heat allows engines like the LEAP to extract more power and become more efficient.

-GE makes two types of ceramic composites.
-Ceramics strengthened with carbon fibers withstand over 3,000 degrees Fahrenheit and serve as hot gas valves and thrusters inside of rocket systems, or heat shields for hypersonic aircraft and re-entry vehicles in the aerospace industry.
-The second group, which is reinforced with ceramic fibers and operates at 2,400 degrees, is more durable, and has applications as turbine tip shrouds, combustor liners, blades, and fairings in turbine and jet engines like the LEAP.
+GE makes two types of ceramic composites: ceramics strengthened with carbon fibers handle over 3,000 degrees Fahrenheit and serve as hot gas valves and thrusters inside of rocket systems and heat shields for hypersonic aircraft and re-entry vehicles in the aerospace industry.

-GE workers in Delaware make the composite parts from specially engineered fiber tapes that are formed into turbine engine components, infiltrated with silicon and converted to ceramic.
+GE workers in Delaware make the composite parts from specially engineered fiber tapes that are shapd into turbine engine components, infiltrated with silicon and converted into ceramic.
 “I’ve seen a lot of different materials,” says Klacka, who has been in the composites business for over 25 years.
 “Our materials have the strength, durability and manufacturability that other ceramic composites lack.
 That’s why they work.”